ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Experiments

-where \(C_{speed}\) is the cost related to how fast the vessel travels, \(C_{obstacle}\) is the cost of how close the vessel is to obstacles, and \(C_{goal}\) is the cost of how close the vessel is to the goal.
+where \(C_{speed}\) is the cost related to the speed with which the vessel travels, \(C_{obstacle}\) is the cost of how close the vessel is to obstacles, and \(C_{goal}\) is the cost of how close the vessel's heading is to the desired goal heading.
 These costs are calculated as follows:

 with \(G_{goal}\), \(G_{obstacle}\), and \(G_{speed}\) being constants to weigh the importance of each cost. \(d_{\min}\) represents the minimum distance to obstacles along the trajectory, while \(d_{threshold}\) denotes the vessel's dimensions.
-A collision is assumed when \(d_{\min} < d_{threshold}\), and the cost is set to \(+\infty\). \(x_{goal}\) and \(y_{goal}\) are the coordinates of the goal, \(x_{vessel}\) and \(y_{vessel}\) are the position coordinates of the vessel, \(\theta_{vessel}\) is the orientation of the vessel and \(v_{\max}\) is the maximum velocity of the vessel.
-After manual tuning of the cost function and configuring the parameters, the vessel navigated the path without collisions.This scenario is visualized, along with the corresponding radar detection, in Figure~\ref{fig:radar_example}.
-Although \gls{dwa} navigates the channel successfully, it must be stated that the high computational cost is a significant downside of the methodology.
-This downside can be important for long-horizon problems such as vessel navigation, especially in busy \gls{iwt} scenarios, where the situation can change significantly over a short period of time.
+A collision is assumed when \(d_{\min} < d_{threshold}\), and the cost is set to \(+\infty\). \(\psi_{goal}\) is the desired heading to the goal, \(\psi_{vessel}\) is the heading of the vessel, and \(v_{\max}\) is the maximum velocity of the vessel.
+After manual tuning of the cost function and configuring the parameters, the vessel navigated the path without collisions.
+This scenario is visualized, along with the corresponding radar detection, in Fig.~\ref{fig:radar_example}.
+Although DWA navigates the channel successfully, it must be stated that the high computational cost is a significant downside of the methodology.
+This downside can be important for long-horizon problems such as vessel navigation, especially in busy IWT scenarios, where the situation can change significantly over a short period of time.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=1.0\textwidth]{dwa_trajectories.pdf} {\textbf{Overview of the path planning experiment with DWA to navigate a vessel through a channel.
+From left to right: Camera image, radar image (with goal as purple circle), and simulated DWA trajectories.} }